Linear Model and Extensions: David Freedman's simulation

 \section{David Freedman's simulation}

 \citet{freedman1983note} used a simple simulation to illustrate the problem with a large number of covariates.
 He simulated data from the following Normal linear model $Y=X\beta+\varepsilon$ with $\varepsilon\sim\N(0,\sigma^{2}I_{n})$ and $\beta=(\mu,0,\ldots,0)^{\T}$.
 He then computed the sample $R^{2}$.
 Since the covariates do not explain any variability of the outcome at all in the true model, we would expect $R^{2}$ to be extremely small over repeated sampling.
-However, he showed, via both simulation and theory, that $R^{2}$ is surprisingly large when $p$ is large compared to $n$.
+However, he showed, via both simulation and theory, that $R^{2}$ is surprisingly large when $p / n$ is not close to 0.

 Figure \ref{fig::freedman-simulation} shows the results from Freedman's simulation setting with $n=100$ and $p=50$, over $1000$ replications.
-The \ri{R} code is in \ri{code13.1.R}.
 The $(1,1)$th subfigure shows the histogram of the $R^2$, which centers around $0.5$.
 This can be easily explained by the exact distribution of $R^{2}$ proved in Corollary \ref{coro::dist-r2}:

 with the density shown in the $(1,1)$th and $(1,2)$th subfigure of Figure \ref{fig::freedman-simulation}.
-The beta distribution above has mean
+Based on the formulas in Proposition \ref{thm:beta-moments}, the beta distribution above has mean

 and variance

 When $p/n\rightarrow0$, we have